Tibia (video game): Setting

-Tibia is set in a diverse world of many continents, with thematic influences drawn from many fantasy genres.
-In its early years, Tibia took place in a medieval Tolkien-esque setting, but as years passed and new areas and content were added, inspiration was drawn from a wide range of fantasy, mythological, and historical influences.
-Tibia has seventeen major cities filled with hundreds of NPCs, each with unique dialogue and responses to keywords provided by the player.
+In its early years Tibia took place in a medieval Tolkien-esque setting, but as years passed and new areas and content were added, inspiration was drawn from a wide range of fantasy, mythological, and historical influences, resulting in a diverse world of many continents, with seventeen major cities.
+NPCs have unique dialogue and responses to keywords provided by the player.
 NPCs can buy and sell items, give quests, provide information and hints, and tell stories.
 The world also contains many books and libraries that contain information, quest hints, tales, and history about the world of Tibia.
 Tibia contains many allusions to the outside world, including pop culture references, allusions to video games and books, mythological references, and more.
-The demonym of a Tibia player is called a Tibian.
+The demonym of a Tibia player is Tibian.

 Combat

 Tibia has hundreds of weapons and armors used for fighting and protection from attacks.
 Melee fighting is the specialty of knights, who may choose to advance their sword, axe, or club skills, and who may also wear a large variety of armors and shields.
 Melee attacks only hit monsters on squares adjacent to the attacker.
 Ranged fighting is the specialty of paladins, who attack using an assortment of bows, crossbows, and throwing stars.
 Ranged attacks can hit monsters from many squares away, and different weapons have different attack ranges.